fieldtrip/website/tutorial/mvpa_light.md

 ## Search across both time and channels

 Notice the symmetry between the previous two analyses: for the 'when' analysis, we performed a classification for each time point using channels as features, for the 'where' analysis we performed a classification for each channel using time points as features.
-We select between these two analyses by setting `cfg.mvpa.features` to either `'chan'` or `'time'`.
-What happens if we set `cfg.mvpa.features = []`?
+We select between these two analyses by setting `cfg.features` to either `'chan'` or `'time'`.
+What happens if we set `cfg.features = []`?

     cfg = [] ;
     cfg.method        = 'mvpa';
     cfg.latency       = [-0.1, 0.8];
-    cfg.mvpa.features = [];
+    cfg.features      = [];
     cfg.mvpa.repeat   = 2;
     cfg.design        = [ones(nFIC,1); 2*ones(nFC,1)];
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)